codatio/codat-docs/docs/integrations/accounting/quickbooksdesktop/accounting-quickbooksdesktop.md

 See [Install the QuickBooks Desktop connector](/installing-the-quickbooks-connector) to learn how to set up and enable the connector.

-:::note Installation in hosted environments
+:::Note Installation in hosted environments

 [Installation on Right Networks hosted instances](/install-qbd-connector-right-networks) is currently available in beta.
 :::